-Q. What are the symptoms of PCOS ?A. The symptoms of PCOS can vary from woman to woman and may include excessive weight gain, irregular or completely absent periods, ovarian cysts, excessive facial or body hair known as hirsutism, male pattern hair loss, obesity, acne, skin tags, high cholesterol levels, exhaustion or lack of mental alertness, depression, anxiety, decreased sex drive, excess male hormones and infertility.
+The symptoms of PCOS can vary from woman to woman and may include excessive weight gain, irregular or completely absent periods, ovarian cysts, excessive facial or body hair known as hirsutism, male pattern hair loss, obesity, acne, skin tags, high cholesterol levels, exhaustion or lack of mental alertness, depression, anxiety, decreased sex drive, excess male hormones and infertility.
 This can be greatly derived from PCOS Test here in Raipur, India.

 A pelvic scan of ovaries should be done for knowing the number of visible cysts.
-No cysts does not confirm that one does not have PCOS.
-Treatment is usually ineffective pharmaceutically and is usually more effective if strategies are arrived at life style and reducing insulin.
+No cysts do not confirm that one does not have PCOS.
+Treatment is usually ineffective pharmaceutically and is usually more effective if strategies are arrived at lifestyle and reducing insulin.

 Because there is no cure for PCOS, it needs to be managed to prevent problems.
 Treatment goals are based on your symptoms, whether or not you want to become pregnant and lowering your chances of getting heart disease and diabetes.
 Many women will need a combination of treatments to meet these goals.

-Q. How is PCOS & infertility related ?A. PCOS is some times associated with infertility.
-In PCOS thee is elevated LH reversal of the LH/FSH ration as LH becomes higher than FSH.
+PCOS is sometimes associated with infertility.
+In PCOS there is an elevated LH reversal of the LH/FSH ration as LH becomes higher than FSH.
 The low levels of FSH allow many follicles to develop but without ever maturing even one follicle.
 Thus numerous follicles are present in ovaries and once they become ataractic they form cysts, hence the ovaries appear as polycystic.
 Since the follicles do not mature, they do not release the egg, hence, lack of ovulation is seen.